“My mission is to bridge the

 Humanitarian & Technology communities”

 Patrick Meier (PhD) is an internationally recognized thought leader on the application of new technologies for crisis early warning, humanitarian response and resilience.
-He presently serves as Director of Social Innovation at the Qatar Computing Research Institute (QCRI) where he develops and prototypes Next Generation Humanitarian Technologies using Social Computing, Big Data Analytics, Artificial Intelligence and Machine Learning.
-Patrick is also a UNICEF Humanitarian Innovations Fellow, a Rockefeller Foundation and PopTech Fellow, a Harvard Humanitarian Initiative (HHI) Fellow, a National Geographic Emerging Explorer and a member of the Academy of Achievement (AoA).
-His influential blog iRevolution has received over 1.2 million hits and his LinkedIn profile is in the top 1% of most-viewed profiles.
+He presently serves as the Director of Social Innovation at QCRI where he develops & prototypes Next Generation Humanitarian Technologies with multiple humanitarian organizations.
+He is the author of the forthcoming book on “Digital Humanitarians: How Big Data Changes the Face of Humanitarian Response.”
+Patrick is also a Fellow at the Harvard Humanitarian Initiative (HHI), a UNICEF Humanitarian Innovations Fellow, a Rockefeller Foundation and PopTech Fellow, a National Geographic Emerging Explorer and an Academy of Achievement (AoA) member.
+His influential blog iRevolution has received over 1.3 million hits and his LinkedIn profile is in the top 1% of most-viewed profiles.